|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details.|

 This will start playing the imported video on the Billboard.

-Of course, the same steps should be done with the test video as if it was a live input, for example, cropping, keying, etc.
+Of course, the same steps should be done with the test video as if it were a live input, for example, cropping, keying, etc.

 External input can mean any kind of input that is not a test input, for example, SDI, SMPTE2110, NDI, etc.